matias-ceau/scripts/docs/scripts/wallpaper.sh.md

 ### Notes

+- Make sure you have the necessary dependencies installed for the script to function correctly.
-1. Ensure that `~/.wallpapers/` contains your wallpaper files.
+- Ensure that your wallpaper directory (`~/.wallpapers`) contains image files (JPG, PNG, etc.).
-2. The script requires read-write permissions to the cache file located at `$CACHE`.
-3. The script currently uses `awk` to remove successive duplicate entries from the cache log to keep it clean.

-> **Critique**:
+> **Critique:**
-> - The script could benefit from better error handling, especially when working with external commands like `feh`, `notify-send`, and `yad`.
-> - If `fzfmenu.sh` is not available, this should be gracefully handled so the user receives an informative message rather than encountering a silent failure.
-> - Consider adding a help option, like `-h` or `--help`, to provide users with usage instructions directly from the command line.
+> - The script lacks error handling for cases where the wallpaper directory might be empty or the required dependencies may not be installed.
+> - The `fzfmenu.sh` script dependency is mentioned but not included or clearly documented, which could lead to confusion for users unfamiliar with it.
+> - Implementing a dedicated function to verify that the image set as wallpaper is valid could prevent errors when using `feh`.